silvansuter/BombChickenGame/README.md

 ## Introduction

-BOMBS 'N' CHICKS is a fun Java-based game where players must defuse bombs while not squashing any chicken.
-The game features a main menu, sounds, and tracking of the player's highscore.
+BOMBS 'N' CHICKS is a Java-based game where players must defuse bombs while being careful to not squashing any chicken.
+The game features random spawns, visuals, audio, a main menu, and tracking of the player's highscore.

 ## Gameplay

 - Click on Bombs before they detonate to gain points.
-- Be aware to not squash any chickens.
+- Do not squash any chickens while detonating the bombs.
+But be careful, they run around!
+- The game's difficulty steadily increases.
 - Survive as long as possible to beat your highscore.

 ## Visual Demonstration